-Because Piriton contains a sedating anti-histamine, your dog can appear drowsy so it’s important to ensure the dosage is absolutely correct, especially with smaller breeds of dogs.
+Because Piriton contains a sedating antihistamine, your dog can appear drowsy so it’s important to ensure the dosage is absolutely correct, especially with smaller breeds of dogs.

-As with any medication given to your dog, there is the chance that their body reacts in a different manner which can affect their bowel movements.
+As with any medication given to your dog, there is the chance that dogs body reacts in a different manner which can affect their bowel movements.
 Constipation is usually more common than diarrhoea in the case of Piriton, but that can differ.
 Any problems should sort themselves out after a couple of days, but, if the condition persists, make an appointment to see, or telephone your vet.

 If your dog is drinking more than usual or smacking his lips, he is probably suffering from dry mouth (not producing enough saliva) which can be another side effect of using Piriton.
-Always ensure your dog has a plentiful supply of fresh water to satisfy any increased thirst.
-You could also try moistening dry food with stock or feeding bits of ice throughout the day to keep the mouth moist.
+Always ensure your dog has a plentiful supply of freshwater to satisfy any increased thirst.
+You could also try moistening dry food with stock or feeding bits of ice throughout the day to keep the dogs mouth moist.